- Nikon D3500 Specs

 If you’re thinking of picking up a Nikon D3500, keep in mind you will need to shoot it like an old school camera, buttons and all, since the screen doesn’t tilt.
 This means a lot of bending and stooping for those low-angle shots.

 This shouldn’t be a problem, though, considering the nice button redesign.
-All of the buttons on the Nikon D3500 are now located along the right rear of the camera (phenomenal for righties, not so great for lefties).
+All of the buttons on this Nikon Camera are now located along the right rear of the camera (phenomenal for righties, not so great for lefties).

 Nikon also got rid of the LiveView button in favor of a LiveView switch.